BaderTim/auctionhouse/README.md

 - Admin: can do all of the above plus moderating operations like *ban*
 -
 ## Title Screen
 This is what you would see if you were logged in as a user.
 Currently there is just one auction live.
-The auctions on the title screen aren't static - there are three different categories that get shown: New, Hot & Featured.
+The auctions on the title screen aren't static - there are three different categories that would get shown: **New, Hot & Featured**.
+The card positioning is done by using Bootstrap's responsive grid system.

 ![title screen_user](https://github.com/BaderTim/auctionhouse/blob/main/images/title%20screen.JPG?raw=true)